WATTx/iot-esp8266-lua-guide/README.md

 (My device name is: `cu.wchusbserial1410` – if you use Linux the name might be different - you can easily find it out by listing `/dev/` directoy)

 1. Install tools from the requirements.
-2. Connect your bord and erase everything from the flash memory:
+2. Connect your board and erase everything from the flash memory:

 	```
 sudo esptool.py --port /dev/cu.wchusbserial1410 erase_flash